Oluwasomi/DSA-Capstone-Project-Palmoria-Group-/README.md

 6. Created a custom column to calculate total salary = base + bonus
 7. Used bar charts, cards, pie charts, and slicers for visual storytelling

+#### Exploratory Data Analysis
+1. What is the gender distribution in the organization?

+2. Show insights on performance ratings based on gender.

+3. Analyze the company's salary structure.

+4. Compliance with new salary regulation
+A new law mandates a minimum salary of \$90,000 for manufacturing workers.

+5. Calculate the annual bonus pay for each employee based on their performance rating and department.

+6. The total amount to be paid to each employee (salary + bonus).
+7. The total amount to be paid out per region, and the total company-wide payout.

+#### Data Analysis

+#### Summary of Key Findings

+- Gender pay gaps exist, particularly in Kaduna
+-  Female employees are rated higher but earn less
+- Bonus allocation appears fair and performance-driven
+- Legal and Accounting departments need equity reviews as there is a clear gap between the numbers of male employees and female employees and also in payments
+- Non-compliance with the N90,000 salary regulation is evident

+#### Recommendations